HM Prison Forest Bank

-HM Prison Forest Bank is a Category B men's private prison, in the Agecroft area of Pendlebury in Salford, England.
-The prison is operated by Sodexo Justice Services.
+Forest Bank Prison is a Category B men's private prison, in the Agecroft area of Pendlebury in Salford, England.
+The prison is currently operated by Sodexo Justice Services.

 History

+Ownership

 Forest Bank Prison was constructed on the site of the former Agecroft Power Station.
 The 25-year design, construct, manage and finance contract was won by Kalyx (formerly UKDS) in 1997 and it opened in January 2000.

+In 2011, three former members of staff successfully sued Kalyx for unfair dismissal, and their treatment by the serving deputy director of the prison.
+Also in 2011, Kalyx changed their name for the second time, becoming known as Sodexo Justice Services.

+Reports

-In November 2002, A report from Her Majesty's Chief Inspector of Prisons praised Forest Bank for its staff-prisoner relations, management structure, increased staffing levels and levels of association between inmates.
-However, the report also noted that many of the prison staff at Forest Bank lacked experience and that there was insufficient purposeful activity, with fewer than half the prisoners engaged in meaningful work or education.
+In November 2002, A report from His Majesty's Chief Inspector of Prisons praised the prison for its staff-prisoner relations, management structure, increased staffing levels and levels of association between inmates.
+However, the report also noted that many of the staff lacked experience and that there was insufficient purposeful activity, with fewer than half the prisoners engaged in meaningful work or education.